Online Nursing Schools in WA: Finding Top Programs

 Online Undergraduate Degree Programs

-Undergraduate nursing programs typically result in a diploma, certificate, Associate Degree in Nursing (ADN), or a Bachelor of Science in Nursing (BSN).
-These programs are designed for individuals beginning their nursing careers, whether they are recent high school graduates or transitioning from other fields.
-They equip graduates for licensure and prepare them for entry-level nursing positions.
+Online undergraduate nursing programs in Washington are designed mainly for individuals beginning their nursing careers, whether they are recent high school graduates or transitioning from other fields.

 Certified Nursing Assistant (CNA)

-Certified Nursing Assistants work collaboratively under the supervision of registered nurses to assist with patient care tasks, such as dressing, bathing, and transporting patients.
-If you are considering a career as a CNA, the educational training is affordable and relatively short in length.
-These programs also have a low barrier to entry as they usually only require a high school diploma or GED.
+The educational training for CNAs is affordable and relatively short in length, and have a low barrier to entry as they usually only require a high school diploma or GED.

 Licensed Practical Nurse (LPN)